wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

 2. Use of a Negative Trust Anchor

-   Technical personnel trained in the operation of DNS servers MUST confirm that a DNSSEC validation failure is due to misconfiguration, as a similar breakage could have occurred if an attacker gained access to a domain's authoritative servers and modified those records
+   Technical personnel trained in the operation of DNS servers must confirm that a DNSSEC validation failure is due to misconfiguration, as a similar breakage could have occurred if an attacker gained access to a domain's authoritative servers and modified those records